 Eurostar forced to stop running London-Amsterdam trains for almost a year in 2024

-The incredible shrinking network: Brexit plus refurbishment could see number of stations served by cross-Channel train operator cut from 13 to four
+The incredible shrinking network: Brexit plus refurbishment could see the number of stations served by the cross-Channel train operator cut from 13 to four

+Related: Is the Eurostar train from London to Amsterdam a good deal?
+Simon Calder reports

-On the day that Eurostar’s final Disneyland Paris train from London departs, it has emerged that the cross-Channel rail firm may be forced to stop running trains from London to both Rotterdam and Amsterdam for almost a year because of work on the station in the Dutch capital.
+On the day on which Eurostar’s final Disneyland Paris train from London departs, it has emerged that the cross-Channel rail company could be forced to stop running trains from London to both Rotterdam and Amsterdam for almost a year because of work being carried out on the station in the Dutch capital.

-Unless a solution can be found, it would see the Eurostar network reduced from a pre-Brexit total of 13 year-round stations to just four: London, Lille, Paris and Brussels.
+Unless a solution can be found, it will see the Eurostar network reduced from a pre-Brexit total of 13 year-round stations to just four: London, Lille, Paris and Brussels.

-At 10.34am on Monday morning, the final Eurostar “Disneyland Express” will depart from London St Pancras International.
+At 10.34am on Monday, the final Eurostar “Disneyland Express” will depart from London St Pancras International.
 The direct high-speed rail link to the heart of the theme park east of Paris has been running since 1996, except for a pause during the Covid crisis.

 But Eurostar is now ending the service because of extra red tape brought in as a result of Brexit.
 The UK government negotiated for British passport holders to become “third-country nationals” – with a hard European Union frontier installed at St Pancras station for outbound passengers.